 “I can’t tell you if it’ll follow the comic book version, ” he added. “[But] if you know the history, things collapse.”

-Throughout the past five years, elements from that epic story have been teased throughout the Arrowverse.
-However, out of all of them the most prominent facet has remained on The Flash.
-That certainty of this looming Crisis comes in the form of a 2024 digital newspaper article detailing The Flash’s disappearance amidst the red-skied event.
-The seasoning of teasers was increased in this year’s body-swapping crossover.
+Over the past five years, elements from that epic story have been teased throughout the Arrowverse.
+However, the most prominent facet has remained on The Flash.
+That foreshadowing comes in the form of a 2024 digital news article.
+Written by Iris West-Allen, the story details The Flash’s disappearance amidst the crimson-skied event.
+The seasoning of teasers increased in this past year’s crossover.

 “Elseworlds” introduced key Crisis players such as The Monitor (Lamonica Garrett) and Psycho Pirate (Bob Frazer).
-Writers even went the extra mile with the canonization of John Wesley Shipp’s version of The Flash from the CBS series in 1990 as a character from the doomed Earth-90.
-And finally, it was the teased focus of The Arrowverse’s founding pillars.
-The season finale of The Flash saw the aforementioned article’s date moved up from 2024 to 2019.
+Writers went the extra mile with the canonization of John Wesley Shipp’s version of The Flash from the CBS series in 1990 as a survivor of the doomed Earth-90.
+And, finally, it was the teased focus of The Arrowverse’s founding pillars.
+The season finale of The Flash saw the Time Vault article’s date moved up from 2024 to 2019.
 In Arrow, meanwhile, The Monitor returned to collect on Oliver’s deal that saved Kara and Barry’s lives in “Elseworlds.”
 With Arrow in its final season, Oliver’s predicted end during the Crisis seems all the more inevitable.
 Supergirl has its own season finale this Sunday and will reportedly have its own teaser scene for the Crisis.

 There is still no definitive start date for “Crisis on Infinite Earths.”